mudnug/note-reader/README.md

 ### Core Reading Commands

-- **Read note or selected text**: Reads the active note aloud.
-If text is selected, reads only the selection.
-Otherwise, reads the entire note from the top (or from the persisted position if available).
+- **Read note from top**: Reads the document from the beginning.
+If text is selected, reads only the selected portion (from the start of the selection to the cursor/selection end).
+Otherwise, reads the entire note from the top (or from the persisted position if enabled).
+  - **Start reading from cursor**: Begins reading from the current cursor position in the active note.
-  **Read from selected text**: Reads only the currently selected text.
+  - **Read from selected text**: Reads only the currently selected text.
 Only available when text is selected.
-- **Start reading from cursor**: Begins reading from the current cursor position in the active note.
 - **Reload active note**: Reloads and restarts reading of the currently active note from the beginning.

 ### Playback Control Commands